-Often times those with poor credit are coerced into bad credit loans, with no other option than to borrow money that comes with the catch of high interest rates and serious penalty fees, but what else can be done?
+Oftentimes those with poor credit are offered bad credit loans, with no other option than to borrow money at higher interest rates and serious penalty fees, but what else can be done?

 Life happens, and it happens fast, hard, and unexpectedly—usually throwing more curveballs than you can handle all at once.
 The car breaks down, you get laid off, or an accident occurs that results in a tidal wave of medical bills.

 When you’re put into a situation where quick cash is the only way to stay afloat, you’re almost immediately reminded of your credit score.
-Those three digits can single-handedly determine the outcome of your stressful situation.
+Those three digits can play a big factor in the outcome of your loan request.
 They are the cherry on top of an overbearing situation, the straw that breaks the camel’s back.

 Don’t despair.
-We’ve written this article to help you avoid the fatal pitfalls and vice-grip money lenders.
-These tips will teach you how to get a loan with bad credit, so you can keep moving forward despite an unfortunate situation.
+We're not a lender, but we’ve written this article to help you avoid the fatal pitfalls and vice-grip money lenders that may be out there.
+These tips will teach you how to request a loan with bad credit, so you can keep moving forward despite an unfortunate situation.

 Get a Co-Signer

 Need a loan with bad credit?
-Get a co-signer.
-The sad fact of the matter is that loans for people with bad credit come with strings attached—a bloated interest rate being one of them.
+You can get a co-signer.
+The fact of the matter is that loans for people with bad credit usually come with costly terms–a high interest rate being one of them.
 Your credit score will directly impact the interest rate of your loan, which will determine how much extra you’ll end up paying for the money you borrowed.

 When you enlist the help of a co-signer, the interest rate will be calculated according to the co-signer’s credit score.
 So, if you know someone with a great score and they’re in a position to help you get a loan, it doesn’t hurt to ask.

-Even so much as a 40-point difference in a score can save you hundreds (if not thousands) of dollars, depending on the amount borrowed and the terms agreed upon.
+Even so much as a 40-point difference in a score can save you hundreds of dollars, depending on the amount borrowed and the terms agreed upon.
 Here’s a quick example using typical APRs according to credit scores.

 While these APRs are only examples, this chart gives a good idea of how the difference in credit scores and thus rates lead to a big difference in total money repaid: